 Experiencing Tet in the best way

 Despite it being a difficult and more expensive time to travel, Tet allows you to experience the spirit of Vietnam at its best.
 Everyone is in a good mood, and people are even more polite than usual.
-There is a joyous, charged atmosphere, full of excitement, and it’ll be a cultural experience you’ll never forget.
-Hopefully all this joy and love from the people will counter-act your travel frustrations in case you didn’t prepare for this holiday.
+There is a joyous, charged atmosphere that is full of excitement.
+It’ll be a cultural experience you’ll never forget.
+Hopefully, all this joy and love from the people will counter-act your travel frustrations in case you weren’t prepared for this holiday.

 We have some good news for you!
 You already know more than most of the tourists after you read the tips above.
 This will save you from lots of frustrations, but keep reading, when you want to experience Tet to the fullest and learn why this national holiday is so important to Vietnamese.

-See here a video of the festive in Hoi An at New Years Eve in the Old Quarter:
+See here a video of the festivities in Hoi An at New Year’s Eve in the Old Quarter:

 All you need to know about Tet Nguyen Dan